pathminder/pathminder.github.io/_classes/paladin-sacred-servant.md

     text: |
       At 5th level, a sacred servant forms a bond with her holy symbol.

       As a standard action, a sacred servant can bind a celestial spirit to her holy symbol for 1 minute per paladin level.
-When called, the spirit causes the sacred servant’s holy symbol to shed light like a torch.
+When called, the spirit causes the sacred servant's holy symbol to shed light like a torch.

       At 5th level, the spirit grants one bonus.
 For every three levels beyond 5th, the spirit grants one additional bonus.
 These bonuses can be spent in a number of ways to grant the paladin enhanced abilities to channel positive energy and to cast spells.